An extended type system with lambda-typed lambda-expressions: Introduction and Overview

-Before we present the basic elements of \dcalc, we would like to point out its additional underlying semantic assumptions: \begin{itemize} \item The range of the type relation is a subset of its domain, i.e.~every type has a type. \item The type relation includes entities typing to itself, which allows for generating type hierarchies of arbitrary size from a finite set of distinct base entities.
-We discuss below why this assumption does not lead to well-known paradoxes in \dcalc. \item There should be no inequivalent types of an element, or in other words, the type relation is restricted to be a function.
+Before we present the basic elements of \dcalc, we would like to point out its additional underlying semantic assumptions: \begin{itemize} \item The range of the type relation is a subset of its domain, or in other words, every type has a type. \item The type relation includes entities typing to themselves, which allows for generating type hierarchies of arbitrary size from a finite set of distinct base entities.
+We discuss below why in \dcalc\ this assumption does not lead to well-known paradoxes. \item There are no inequivalent types of an element, or in other words, the type relation is restricted to be a function.
 This means that \dcalc\ needs to satisfy the type uniqueness property (see Section~\ref{type.confl}).
 We will review this assumption in Section~\ref{related.unique}. \end{itemize} It is well known that types can be interpreted as propositions and elements as proofs~\cite{Howard69}.
 In our semantic setting this analogy is valid and we will make use of it throughout the paper, for example when motivating and describing the roles of operators we will frequently use the viewpoint of propositions and proofs.

 Note that in our setting the interest is in formalization of structured mathematical reasoning rather than in computational proof content.